OXID-eSales/oxideshop-user-documentation/releases/oxid-eshop-740.rst

 OXID eShop PE Compilation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The OXID eShop PE compilation includes the following packages additionally:
+The OXID eShop PE compilation includes the following additional packages:

 * OXID eShop Demodata PE from v8.0.2 to v8.1.0
 * OXID eShop PE from v7.3.0 to v7.4.0